Abdulsametileri/web-based-todo-list-application/README.md

 in live enviroment in different server.
 (Reason of the choosing AWS, just experience)

-3. I created two nginx-{test-conf} file because of the differentation of server name.
+3. I created two nginx-{test-prod} file because of the differentation of server name in nginx conf.
 With this distinction I could handle cors etc. easily

 ```